vladimir1284/Horno32/docs/statefulservice.md

 esp32sveltekit.getSleepService()->setWakeUpPin(int pin, bool level, pinTermination termination = pinTermination::FLOATING);
 ```

 With this function it is also possible to configure the internal pull-up or pull-down resistor for this RTC pin.
-Albeit this might increase the deep sleep current slightly.
+Albeit this might increase the deep sleep current shornoly.

 A callback function can be attached and triggers when the ESP32 is requested to go into deep sleep.
 This allows you to safely deal with the power down event.
 Like persisting software state by writing to the flash, tiding up or notify a remote server about the immanent disappearance.